jamesw1892/FamilyTree/src/old/java/jamesw1892/familytree/README.md

 For each person, we store the following real data:

-- First name: string
+- **First name:** string
-- Middle name(s): string, space separated, can be empty
+- **Middle name(s):** string, space separated, can be empty
-- Last name: string
+- **Last name:** string
-- Is Male: boolean (biological), can be null meaning unknown
+- **Is Male:** boolean (biological), can be null meaning unknown
-- Birth year: integer between 1000 and 9999 inclusive, can be null meaning unknown
+- **Birth year:** integer between 1000 and 9999 inclusive, can be null meaning unknown
-- Birth month: integer between 1 and 12 inclusive, can be null meaning unknown
+- **Birth month:** integer between 1 and 12 inclusive, can be null meaning unknown
-- Birth day: integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
+- **Birth day:** integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
-- Is Living: boolean, can be null meaning unknown
+- **Is Living:** boolean, can be null meaning unknown
-- Death year: integer between 1000 and 9999 inclusive, can be null meaning unknown
+- **Death year:** integer between 1000 and 9999 inclusive, can be null meaning unknown
-- Death month: integer between 1 and 12 inclusive, can be null meaning unknown
+- **Death month:** integer between 1 and 12 inclusive, can be null meaning unknown
-- Death day: integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
+- **Death day:** integer between 1 and 31 inclusive but depends on the month, can be null meaning unknown
-- Notes: string - a paragraph or two describing things about them, things that don't have a separate field can be included here
+- **Notes:** string - a paragraph or two describing things about them, things that don't have a separate field can be included here

 And the following meta data:

-- ID: integer >=1 uniquely identifying that person
+- **ID:** integer >=1 uniquely identifying that person
-- Mother ID: integer >=0 identifying their mother's ID or 0 meaning unknown
+- **Mother ID:** integer >=0 identifying their mother's ID or 0 meaning unknown
-- Father ID: integer >=0 identifying their father's ID or 0 meaning unknown
+- **Father ID:** integer >=0 identifying their father's ID or 0 meaning unknown

+## Calculating Children

+Because of the simple nature of the program where the only link between people are mother and father, it is computationally expensive to calculate children.
+The only method is to search through every person and see if one of their parents is the desired person.
+To save time, we do this once at the start of the program - when we read in the data from the database.
+Then we store the IDs of each person's children so they can be efficiently looked-up.
+To do this, the `MultiMap` class is used to efficiently but temporarily store children of people that haven't been processed until they are.